 There’s little-to-no discernible weather-related risk right now.
 Skies are generally clear, and there hasn’t been precipitation lately.

 You’re probably looking at either some precipitation, like rain, or lowered visibility due to fog or mist.

 There’s probably a combination of precipitation, lowered visibility, and slick roads.

 Visibility is likely to be low, precipitation is probably occurring, and roads are likely to be slippery with ice, frost, or snow.

 Visibility is probably quite bad, and precipitation is a given.
 Heavy snow is probable, and roads are likely to be slick.
 Alternatively, flooding could be present.

-If you want more details about whether road risk is low or elevated, for now, it’s best to query the API to get more information about temperature, precipitation, wind speed, and visibility.
+If you want more details about why road risk is low or elevated, it’s best to query the API to get more information about temperature, precipitation, wind speed, and visibility.
 We’re happy to consult with you about what combinations of factors cause slick roads as well.